-Well, of course Black Fish started the ball rolling.
+Well, of course, Black Fish started the ball rolling.
 SeaWorld’s animal welfare issues were splashed across our screens catching our attention and began a movement that engaged the world.
-It is important to remember that SeaWorld would still be making huge profits doing the same shows in the same tanks if it had never been filmed….
-And so the driver for Sea World’s naturalistic setting is really a huge PR stunt.
-A clever twist using carefully selected words to make you believe the guys in suits have the orcas well-being closer to their hearts than their pockets.
-The fact is, SeaWorld are really struggling and their hand has been forced.
+It is important to remember that SeaWorld would still be making huge profits doing the same shows in the same tanks if it had never been filmed… And so the driver for Sea World’s naturalistic setting is really a huge PR stunt.
+A clever twist using carefully selected words to make you believe the guys in suits have the orca’s well-being closer to their hearts than their pockets.
+The fact is, SeaWorld is really struggling and their hand has been forced.

 So where do they go next?
 The news that a more ‘naturalistic setting’ was released quite recently with plans for ‘Project Blue World’.
 This was only recently given the all clear on the condition that they stopped their breeding program.
 Essentially, Project Blue World means creating larger tanks as seen below.